 Utilize library resources

 Libraries have resources that go beyond print materials, such as databases, remote desktop applications, and even digital materials.
 I can access all sorts of library tools from the comfort of my desk.
-Read more about campus libraries here.

 I don’t need the space on my desk

+This is the main reason I brought a desktop computer to college.
 Having low vision means that I don’t have to worry about lots of papers, heavy textbooks, writing, or other similar tasks.
 My computer does everything for me, so I don’t need anything else on my desk.
 I live in a room by myself, and always lock the door when I leave, so I have never had to worry about anyone else messing with my computer.

 I have been extremely fortunate to have both a desktop and laptop computer at college.
 I have been able to do everything from homework to take entire courses without having to leave my apartment.
 This is especially helpful with my chronic migraines, as I can create a study environment that’s free of triggers, and all of my computer settings are exactly as I like them.